tmkhoyan/cvyamlParser/README.md

 mex -v CXXFLAGS="\$CXXFLAGS -std=c++17" COPTIMFLAGS="-O3 -fwrapv -DNDEBUG" ../src/readcvYaml.cpp -I/usr/local/include/opencv4 -L/usr/local/lib/ -lopencv_core
 ```

 For Windows link to Pre-built libraries.
+See general procedure to install OpenCV below.
 Ensure the to set path to OpenCv DLLs (available via https://opencv.org/) and set mex to VS compiler and compile:

 ```bash
 mex -v COMPFLAGS="$COMPFLAGS /std:c++17" COPTIMFLAGS="-O3 -fwrapv -DNDEBUG" ../src/readcvYaml_win.cpp -I"F:\opt\OpenCV-4.5.1\opencv\build\include" -L"F:\opt\OpenCV-4.5.1\opencv\build\x64\vc15\lib" -lopencv_world451 -lopencv_world451d
 ```

 If mex was successful a verbose message will be printed in the console.
 Additionally use the provede genMex function.

 ### 3: add mex path to matlab path variable:

 You do this the easiest by navigating to mex folder and calling: